Gary Smith Scholarship for Public Managers

 Office of Aging & Disability Services

-Ms. Fales has a BA in Psychology and Masters in Social Work.
-She currently works for State of Maine Office of Aging & Disability Services as the Initiative Manager in charge of clinical reviews, system & policy reform in one of Maine’s largest waiver programs for Adults with Intellectual Disabilities & Autism.
-She has over 10 years of experience within DHHS in both child protection and adult services and spent two and half years in Australia working for the Department of Child & Family services before returning to Maine in 2013 and resuming work with DHHS in her current role.
+Ms. Fales has a B.A. in psychology and masters in social work.
+She currently works for state of Maine Office of Aging and Disability Services as the initiative manager in charge of clinical reviews, system and policy reform in one of Maine’s largest waiver programs for adults with intellectual disabilities and autism.
+She has more than 10 years of experience within DHHS in both child protection and adult services and spent two and half years in Australia working for the Department of Child & Family services before returning to Maine in 2013 and resuming work with DHHS in her current role.

 Disability Services Division